SharePoint/sp-dev-docs/docs/spfx/roadmap.md

 - Easy access to Graph API to access user specific information (GraphHttpClient in preview)
 - Site level WebHooks
 - Updated 'store' story with SharePoint Framework support
+- 'Store' story for SharePoint Framework solutions with easy distribution channel for ISVs

 ## Client-side web parts++ and add-ins